AndrewJBateman/angular-graphql-data/README.md

-# :zap: Angular Data Charts
+# :zap: Angular Electron API

 * Native desktop app produced using Angular front-end framework and Electron.
 Uses Youtube API data to show subscribers to a Youtube channel, based on a Youtube channel id.